 The year is 2016 and indie games are all over the place, both self-published and with a third-party deal.
-Or maybe the correct term is ‘ordeal’, given the amount of hassle some publishers have proven to be.
-I mean, assisting with marketing, maybe helping with the funding – good stuff for sure.
-Unfortunately, there are also examples of shady deals and downright scams, however.
-Hazardous territory to say the least, although if we can get more like up-and-coming publisher Raw Fury… groovy times ahead.
+Or maybe the correct term is ‘ordeal’, given the amount of hassle some publishers seem to be.
+I mean, assisting with marketing, maybe helping with the funding?
+All good things, but unfortunately, there are also examples of shady deals and downright scams.
+Hazardous territory to say the least, although if we can get more like up-and-coming publisher Raw Fury – groovy times ahead.

 With two titles already released (Kingdom and Kathy Rain) and a third (Gonner) heading for a summer launch, they’re off to a solid start.
 And yet, interestingly enough, their main focus doesn’t even seem to be wealth accumulation.
 Instead, they’re about long-term stuff: building a network, creating/maintaining relationships with aspiring developers, and other similar good things.
 Or put differently, they give a damn, beyond the dollar sign.